|Different chocolate cacao forms|

 So you see, provided you choose the right kind, you can indulge in chocolate (cacao) flavoured treats without feeling guilty and it can actually be good for you too, just remember to keep the heat to a minimum and preferably without the refined sugars & chemicals.
 Even if you only make the switch from a normal milk chocolate bar to a cacao based treat some of time, it’ll still be making a difference to your health as you’ll be consuming higher quality stuff and with less refined sugar.

-Note: Some brands sell cacao powder that has been in the heat over 42C therefore isn’t deemed “raw” but as long as it has not been harshly heated/processed/had sugar etc added to it then it’s still far more beneficial than regular chocolate therefore you can pay a little less by buying these brands, raw foodies however, will appreciate you buying them specified “raw” cacao.
+Note: Some brands sell cacao powder that has been in the heat over 42C therefore isn’t deemed “raw” but as long as it has not been harshly heated/processed/had sugar etc added to it then it’s still far more beneficial than regular chocolate therefore you can pay a little less by buying these brands, raw foodies however, will appreciate you buying them specified “raw” cacao, but do check that the brand runs tests for contaminants to prevent any remaining in the product.